“Allow me the pleasure of your destruction.” — Agapios Stojanov, Bonds

 “The corrupt breed corruption.”

-This experience did not rely on information so much as reality in a simulated environment.
+This experience did not rely on information so much as a simulated environment.
 Truthful elements that intruded from the virtual enactment were enforced by the sign in blood upon the doors.